The Hagfish: A Strange Animal with a Useful Slime or Mucus

 Slime and Protective Behaviour

 The slime of a hagfish is an excellent tool for defence.
 Immediately after being touched by a potential predator, a hagfish releases a large amount of slime.
 The slime expands and forms thick, viscous sheets and strands when it mixes with sea water.
-The slime repels predators and can block the mouth and gills of predatory fish, suffocating them.
+It repels predators and can block the mouth and gills of predatory fish, suffocating them.
+If the slime of a hagfish enters its nostril, the animal sneezes to get rid of it.

 The hagfish exhibits another useful behavior to defend itself against attackers.
 If a person or a predator picks up a hagfish and the animal can't escape, it twists its body into a knot.
 The knot begins at the head and progresses towards the tail.
 The knotting process helps to remove the slime off the surface of the hagfish's body, which is thought to repel the predator.
 The knotting process may also be useful at other times when a hagfish needs to remove an old slime layer from its skin.